The Past Is Not Past

 guilt

-Family Constellations suggests that people often remain unconsciously loyal to unresolved suffering within the family system.
+One of the central observations in Family Constellations is that people often remain unconsciously loyal to unresolved experiences within their family system.

 A person may unconsciously feel: